iSOLveIT/protege_owl/_sources/index.rst.txt

 part that comes after the base IRI that uniquely identifies the IRI for the entity.

-You can see this by clicking on any entity and starting (but don’t complete) the Refactor>Rename entity command.
+You can see this by clicking on any entity and starting (but don't complete) the Refactor>Rename entity command.
 Click on the Pizza class.
 Then select Refactor>Rename entity.
 You will get a pop-up window with the current name: Pizza.
 However, this is only the final part of the